nickknw/nickknowlson.com/_posts/2013-03-28-seven-languages-week-4-day-1.markdown

 has been put into them and it shows!

 <div class="interjection"><p>
 (This article is part of a series of posts I am doing about my journey through the exercises of the book <a href="http://pragprog.com/book/btlang/seven-languages-in-seven-weeks">Seven Languages In Seven Weeks</a>.
 The article previous to this one is <a href="/blog/2012/08/06/seven-languages-week-3-day-3/">Week 3 (Prolog) - Day 3</a>.
-For an overview see the <a href="/projects/seven-languages-in-seven-weeks/">project page</a>.)
+For an overview see the <a href="/projects/seven-languages-in-seven-weeks/">Seven Languages project page</a>.)
 </p></div>

 Topics Covered